 For each portfolio company, we seek to ensure that there is an appropriate senior hire with responsibility for sustainability.
-Whilst these roles are determined by and based on specific needs of each investee company, we may support the portfolio company as it recruits roles such as Head of Sustainability/Sustainability Director/ESG Manager to oversee sustainability matters, which includes climate.
+Whilst these roles are determined by and based on specific needs of each portfolio company, we may provide support during recruitment of roles, such as Head of Sustainability/Sustainability Director/Manager, to oversee sustainability matters including climate.

-Sustainability personnel at portfolio companies typically provide updates to the Board, or Board-level Sustainability Committee, on a quarterly basis.
-Updates and quarterly reporting relate to performance on material ESG topics, of which climate change is a key aspect.
+Sustainability personnel at portfolio companies typically provide updates to the Board, or a Board-level Sustainability Committee, on a quarterly basis.
+Updates and quarterly reporting relate to performance on material sustainability topics, of which climate change is a key aspect.

-Further information on how sustainability is integrated into our Risk Management approach, both at investment and Firm level. is described in Section 4.
+Further information on how sustainability is integrated into our Risk Management approach, both at investment and Actis level, is described in Section 4.